 How much should you feed a Lhasa Apso?

-Most adult Lhasas do well on around 150-250 calories per day, depending on their activity level.
-That works out to roughly 40-80g of dry food per day for most brands, split into two meals.
-Always check the brand’s feeding guide and adjust based on your dog’s condition.
-If you can’t feel their ribs through the coat, it might be time to cut back slightly.
+Most adult Lhasas do well on around 400-500 calories per day, split into two meals.
+But this varies depending on age, activity level, and whether your Lhasa is the type to sprint around the garden or the type to supervise from the sofa.
+Check the feeding guide on your chosen food and adjust based on your dog’s weight and condition.
+If you can’t feel their ribs easily, it might be time to cut back slightly.

 The bottom line